jacobc2700/personal-website/README.md

 - move navigation bar items in
 - mwedia query for nav bar when its smaller
 - Remove text for technologies, on media query
+- scroll is messed up on mobile
+- remove hover effect on mobile for footer icons